podcodar/app/README.md

  If you've addressed these potential issues and still encounter problems, feel free to seek assistance in the project's community or support channels.

-- Now we use PNPM

-Com o passo anterior feito, abra o link [http://localhost:3000](http://localhost:3000) para ver o resultado.
+Now, for make sure that is working, try to open the link: [http://localhost:3000](http://localhost:3000)

-## Tecnologias Utilizadas
+## Technologies Used

-- Next JS
-- Typescript
+Next.js
+TypeScript
-- Tailwind
+Tailwind CSS
-- Prisma
+Prisma
-- Jest
+Jest
-- Supabase
+Supabase

-## Contribuição
+## Contribution

-1. Faça o fork do projeto
+1 - Fork the project.
-2. Crie uma branch com a sua feature: git checkout -b my-feature
+2 - Create a branch for your feature: git checkout -b my-feature.
-3. Faça o commit das suas alterações: `git commit -m 'fea: My new feature'`
+3 - Commit your changes: git commit -m 'feat: My new feature'.
-4. Faça o push da sua branch: git push origin my-feature
+4 - Push your branch: git push origin my-feature.
-5. Envie um Pull Request
+5 - Submit a Pull Request.